 I’ve discovered many authors and even developed newfound interests this way.
 Some say it’s a lazy approach to learning, I think it’s smart.
 Why waste time on something you’re not sure about when you don’t have to?

 If you’ve yet to dip a toe in the book summary water, I highly recommend giving it a go.
-Whether you opt for Blinkist, Optimize or one of the other websites, it doesn’t really matter to begin with.
+Whether you opt for Blinkist, Heroic or one of the other websites, it doesn’t really matter, to begin with.

 Once you decide it’s for you, you can shop around for a platform that suits your needs and interests.
 Until then, have fun and happy reading.